 - Developed reflective, self-evaluation + appraisal skills with which to objectively assess the effectiveness of their teaching taking into consideration pedagogy and effective communication;

 - Contemplated and worked with progressive learning techniques + creative sequencing to ensure safe + methodical practice according to student level, needs + capacity;

-- Gained confidence in how to give skilful assists with sensitivity + awareness including adept use props
+- Gained confidence in how to give skilful assists with sensitivity + awareness including adept use of props;

-- Engaged in a dialogue to understand more fully the dynamics of the student/teacher roles, covering different aspects such as praise and blame, transference, projection, criticism, idealisation + counter transference as well as essential elements to create healthy + positive teacher/student relations
+- Engaged in a dialogue to understand more fully the dynamics of the student/teacher roles covering different aspects such as praise and blame, transference, projection, criticism, idealisation + counter transference, as well as essential elements of a healthy + positive teacher/student relationship;

 - Studied in-depth key texts of the yoga tradition + related western texts in order to more skilfully weave teachings into classes, workshops + retreats;

-- Understood more accurately the roots of the yoga tradition and the way yoga has been adapted + evolved in the modern age; used this knowledge to contemplate and articulate the role/responsibilities of a modern yoga teacher;
+- Understood more comprehensively the roots of the yoga tradition and the way yoga has been adapted + evolved in the modern age; used this knowledge to contemplate and em-brace the role/responsibilities of a modern yoga teacher;

 eligibility + pre-requisites